 - It’s comparable in a sense to the The Blue Business℠ Plus Credit Card from American Express which earns 2 American Express Membership Rewards points on your first $50,000 in purchases per year (though that’s a no annual fee card).

-- It’s also similar in a way to getting a Chase Freedom Unlimited (no annual fee) and earning 1.5 Chase points per dollar on all spend, and transferring those points to a Chase Sapphire Preferred Card or Chase Sapphire Reserve so that its points can all be transferred to miles.
+- It’s also similar in a way to getting a Chase Freedom Unlimited (no annual fee) and earning 1.5 Chase points per dollar on all spend, and transferring those points to a Chase Sapphire Preferred Card so that its points can all be transferred to miles.

 If all of your spend goes towards earning signup bonuses on cards, this product is not for you.
-If you’re looking for the one most rewarding card across the board, that’s arguably Chase Sapphire Reserve, it’s not this card.
+If you’re looking for the one most rewarding card across the board, that’s arguably not this card.
+Here are the terms and conditions for the card.

 But it’s highly rewarding for a certain amount of spend, it offers unique partners, and I expect that list of partners to grow.
 Now go ahead and hurl personal insults at me if you disagree.
 But ask yourself if you’re engaging in the fallacy of assuming your situation and priorities, such as only going for signup bonuses, applies universally — or even broadly.